N10100010/mad_gan_thesis/code/README.md

 ## Load a past madgan experiment

+**Due to a version mismatch between the local- and the servers version of tensorflow (server: 2.15, local: 2.10), server-models cannot be loaded locally.
+BUT, loading models on the creating machine works as planned.**

 To load a past experiment, one hast to:

 - load the experiment from its saved path